 From time to time, a police officer will make a summary judgment based on what they see at the scene and amend their statement at a later date when they get more details regarding the accident.

-Some auto insurance companies will simply pay the other person regardless, just to avoid lengthy court appearances, time with a mediator and so on.
+Some auto insurance companies will simply pay just to avoid lengthy court appearances, time with a mediator and so on.
 If you think this is wrong, you need to get a lawyer to represent you in this situation.
-In addition, you will want to change insurance companies too!

 Enter your zip code below for your free auto insurance quotes!